Benchmarks over four decades of service

 2010 – Brown Bag Program membership reaches 3,400.

-2011 – Lynda Francis retires after 25 years of service; Board of Directors selects Tim Brattan as Executive Director.
+2011 – Lynda Francis retires after 25 years of service; Board selects Tim Brattan as Executive Director.
 Newspaper rolling room closes due to lack of newsprint.
 Room is renovated into expanded section of Thrift Store.
-Purchase of two additional coolers (doubling total cooler space) and 26-foot refrigerated truck mark significant improvements in chain of cooling and brown bag produce quality.
+Two additional food coolers double total cooler space, and purchase of 26-foot refrigerated truck mark significant improvements in chain of cooling and brown bag produce quality.

-2012 – Computer & Electronics Store opens offering refurbished electronics and appliances.
+2012 – Computer & Electronics Store opens offering refurbished computers, electronics and appliances.
 First annual pancake breakfast held on July 14 with 302 served.
 More than 1,400 seniors attend 36th Annual Harvest Picnic at Harvey West Park.
 Membership grows to 4,100 with 3,700 receiving weekly brown bags.
-Weekly chair yoga begins with attendances growing to 20 students per class.
+Weekly chair yoga classes begin.

 2013 – First Santa Cruz Repair Cafe held at Grey Bears on May 4, with volunteer “Fixit Coaches” helping the public repair broken electronics, appliances, toys, clothing, furniture and other household items.

-Grey Bears celebrates 40 years serving our community at the annual Harvest Picnic on September 24.
+Grey Bears celebrates 40 year anniversary with new logo, tagline, mission and vision statements, all culminating at the annual Harvest Picnic on September 24.
 Membership grows to 4,650 with 4,200 receiving weekly brown bags.